Skip to main content

 During menopause, many women experience a range of challenging symptoms that can make life difficult, such as hot flushes, night sweats and low mood1.

-Hormone replacement therapy (HRT),used to treat these symptoms, has been beset with issues over safety and side-effects1.
-In 2020, a study in the British Medical Journal suggested HRT use is associated with increased risks of breast cancer2.
-However, HRT can be an effective means of alleviating unpleasant symptoms of menopause3.
+Hormone replacement therapy (HRT), used to treat these symptoms, has been beset with issues over safety and side-effects1.
+However, NICE advise this is now the gold-standard treatment for menopause.
+In 2020, a study in the British Medical Journal suggested HRT use is associated with very small increased risks of breast cancer with no increase in breast cancer for those on oestrogen only HRT2.
+HRT can be an effective means of alleviating unpleasant symptoms of menopause3.

 Although HRT can vastly improve quality of life for many women, it is not uncommon for menopausal symptoms to re-emerge after it has been used for several years.